Deandre Ayton: National team career

 Ayton represented The Bahamas in the 2016 Centrobasket, the regional basketball championship of FIBA Americas for the Central American and Caribbean subzone where he averaged a tournament-leading 11.1 rebounds per game.
+At age 18, he also averaged 16 points and 3.5 blocks per game.
+Seven years later, in 2023, Ayton joined the Bahamas national team for the 2024 Olympics Pre-Qualifying Tournament.

 Endorsements

 In June 2018, Puma announced they would sponsor Ayton after the German company announced that they would be returning to the basketball market.

 Personal life

-In the days after Hurricane Dorian struck the Bahamas, Ayton donated $100,000 to various relief efforts and held a relief drive on September 10, 2019 to collect further supplies and donations to give to those affected by the hurricane.
+In the days after Hurricane Dorian struck The Bahamas, Ayton donated $100,000 to various relief efforts and held a relief drive on September 10, 2019, to collect further supplies and donations to give to those affected by the hurricane.

-On March 6, 2021, Ayton welcomed his first son Deandre Ayton Jr.
+On March 6, 2021, Ayton welcomed his first son, Deandre Ayton Jr.